vernak2539/ByVernacchia-Blog-Theme/README.md

 * jQuery
 * Twitter Bootstrap (CSS Grid and JS)

+## Options this theme has
+* Customizable navigation
+* Widgetized Sidebar
+* Most Current jQuery utilizing Wordpress loading (1.8.2)
+* All JS loaded via Wordpress and not just inserted into footer

 I guess that is all for right now.
 I haven't totally finished it, but will be making changes as I have more time to do so.